pnp/syntex-samples/scenario-samples/ChatGPTIntegration/README.md

 # Syntex and Chat GPT Integration App
-In this scenario you will find a Power Platfomr sample document management solution that uses Microsoft Syntex Structured Document Processing and Open AI Chat GPT integration.
+In this scenario you will find a Power Platform sample document management solution that uses Microsoft Syntex Structured Document Processing and Open AI Chat GPT integration.

-In this Power App you can upload a new invoice and after Syntex classification you could ask more details about all items extracted from your invoice to Open AI
+In this Power App you can upload a new invoice and after Syntex classification you can ask for more details with about all items extracted from your invoice using Open AI.

 Deploy today to your tenant and see a great example of the art of the possible with Power Platform, Microsoft Syntex and Open AI.